How can I prepare my child for returning to school?

 - Pupils will record corrections in different coloured pen.

 How will my child be safely issued with reading books?

 - Children will have access to reading books in their phases that can be taken home these will be issued by year group staff.

 - The covers of library/reading scheme/class books will be disinfected before they are given to the pupil.
 Returned books will be quarantined before reissuing.

 Will my child be given learning to do at home?

 - Children will be encouraged to read at home; Times Tables Rock Stars will also be in operation.

 - We continue to review our homework policy in light of guidance.

 Will children be swimming?

-- We are still waiting to hear from Suffolk’s School Swimming Service about deep water swimming in the autumn term for Years 5 and 6.
+- We are still waiting to hear from Suffolk’s School Swimming Service about deep water swimming in the spring/ summer term for Years 5 and 6.